franzspiess/match/README.md

 MATCH is a Progressive Web App that helps you find sports partners near you.
 It only matches you with people that have your skill level, the easy-to-use chat and user descriptions ensure that you only meet with people you find sympathetic.

+The front-end is build as progressive web app with React and Reach-Router.
+The backend is a NodeJS server on Koa with a Mongo database.
+Socket.io will be implemented for live-chat features.

 ### FEATURES